sous-chefs/daemontools/README.md

 - `run` script that runs the service startup using the `template` resource attribute name.
 - `log/run` directory and script that runs the logger if the resource attribute `log` is true.
 - `finish` script, if specified using the `finish` resource attribute
-- `env` directory, containing ENV variablesif specified with the `env` resource attribute
+- `env` directory, containing ENV variables if specified with the `env` resource attribute
 - links the `node['daemontools']['service_dir']/service_name` to the `service_name` directory.

 The default action is `:start` - once enabled daemontools services are started by svscan anyway.